 By Aletha Jane Lindstrom

-announced, hurrying past me on the stairs.
+"There's a new student waiting in your room," my principalannounced, hurrying past me on the stairs.
 "Name's Mary.
 I need to

 talk to you about her.
 Stop in the office later."